 Cuisine varies across the region based on local products and tastes, though beef is universally popular.
 Argentina and Uruguay lead the world in beef consumption, typically more than twice the US per capita average.
 Along the coasts, residents consume seafood.
 In Paraguay and Chile, some dishes reflect indigenous traditions, such as the varied use of corn or maize.
 Argentina and Chile are large wine producers with high domestic consumption.
 Maté, an herbal beverage traditionally drunk from a gourd through a straw, is popular throughout the region.

 Health in most of the region has improved in recent decades as evidenced by decreased infant mortality rates and longer life expectancies.
-Argentines, Chileans, and Uruguayans have access to healthcare that is subsidized by their governments, with high quality services and standards of care.
-Uruguay's healthcare system is especially advanced, with almost 62 physicians per
+Argentines, Chileans, and Uruguayans have access to healthcare that is subsidized by their governments. with hiah quality services and standards of care.
+Uruquav's healthcare system is especially advanced. with almost 62 physicians per

-10,000 people, compared to 32 in Paraguay and the US rate of 36.
+10,000 people, almost double the Paraguay rate of 32, and greater than the US rate of 36.